 In recent years, investors have become more sensitive to the fees they're paying to invest.
-Mutual fund companies are feeling the pressure to reduce to their fees to better compete with ETFs, roboadvising, and other lower cost options.
+Mutual fund companies are feeling the pressure to reduce their fees to better compete with ETFs, roboadvisors, and other lower-cost options.

-Studies show that mutual fund fees have dropped substantially but don't let your guard down.
-High fees can rob you of a substantial amount of portfolio growth over time and studies show that higher fees do not equate to better performance.
+Mutual fund fees have dropped substantially, but don't let your guard down.
+High fees can rob you of a substantial amount of portfolio growth over time, and studies show that higher fees do not equate to better performance.